 Tea tree essential is well known as a natural antiseptic, but it also has antiviral and anti-fungal properties.
 This makes it a great natural remedy for clearing up warts, as it will fight against the virus.

 To use, we recommend mixing with a carrier oil before applying to the skin.
 Simply mix 1 drop of essential oil with 5ml carrier oil such as coconut oil and apply to the affected area up to 2 times a day.

-Well known as an analgesic, clove bud essential oil is excellent for relieving the pain that can be caused by warts.
-Clove bud oil is a powerful antiseptic and can be used to treat bacterial, fungal and viral infections.
+Well known as an analgesic, Clove Bud essential oil is excellent for relieving the pain that can be caused by warts.
+Clove Bud essential oil is a powerful antiseptic and can be used to treat bacterial, fungal and viral infections.
 This can help to kill the virus and prevent the warts from spreading further.

 Clove oil must be diluted before applying to the skin, as its high potency can cause further irritation.
 We recommend mixing 1 drop of essential oil with 5ml carrier oil before applying to the skin.